Ivan the Terrible and His Son Ivan: A representation of power

-The painting's political significance of the painting cannot be eluded because of the reactions to which it was immediately the subject.
+The political significance of the painting cannot be eluded because of the reactions to which it was immediately the subject.
 Repin combined Ivan the Terrible's killing of his son with the assassination of Alexander II.
 Neither Repin nor Russian art critics expanded upon this point.

 French critics wrote about the point.
 According to Alain Besançon, the tsarevich's murder by the tsar is a central scene of the Russian myth, which Repin was the first to represent: the history of Russia would be built on the sacrifice of sons killed by their fathers.